William Powers & Carolyn Powers Creative Chair for Jazz

 In 1960, Herbie was discovered by trumpeter Donald Byrd.
 After two years of session work with Byrd as well as Phil Woods and Oliver Nelson, he signed with Blue Note as a solo artist.
 His 1963 debut album, Takin’ Off, was an immediate success, producing the hit “Watermelon Man.”

 In 1963, Miles Davis invited Herbie to join the Miles Davis Quintet.
-During his five years with Davis, Herbie and his colleagues Wayne Shorter (tenor sax), Ron Carter (bass), and Tony Williams (drums) recorded many classics, including ESP, Nefertiti, and Sorcerer.
-Later on, Herbie made appearances on Davis' groundbreaking In a Silent Way and Bitches Brew, which heralded the birth of jazz-fusion.
+During his five years with Davis, Herbie and his colleagues Wayne Shorter (tenor sax), Ron Carter (bass), and Tony Williams (drums) recorded many classics, including ESP, Nefertiti and Sorcerer.
+Later on, Herbie appeared on Davis' groundbreaking In a Silent Way.

 Herbie's own solo career blossomed on Blue Note, with classic albums including Maiden Voyage, Empyrean Isles, and Speak Like a Child.
 He composed the score to Michelangelo Antonioni's 1966 film Blow Up, which led to a successful career in feature film and television music.